lflores180/etl-pipeline/README.md

 ## Requirements
 - The minimum requirement is Python3
-- Import the necessary libraries
+- Import the necessary libraries as [here](https://github.com/lflores180/etl-pipeline/blob/main/requirements.txt)

 ## Step by step:
 - Create the folders and files we need (the most organized possible)